-Today, we are taking the filling of a samosa and the idea of chaat and turning it into a flavor-packed, bite-size appetizer.
-You can also call it a 'deconstructed baked Samosa Chaat'!
+Today, we are taking the filling of a samosa and the idea of chaat and turning it into a flavor-packed, bite-sized appetizer.
+You can also call it a deconstructed baked Samosa Chaat!

-In this samosa chaat recipe, I got some help from frozen phyllo shells, that are available in most supermarkets.
-They easily crisp up using the Oven, AirFryer or Instant Pot with a Crisplid, and have the similar crispy crunchy texture as a traditional samosa shell.
+In this samosa chaat cups recipe, I got some help from frozen phyllo shells, which are available in most supermarkets.
+They easily crisp up in the Oven or air fryer and have a similar, crispy, crunchy texture to a traditional samosa shell.

-These vibrant little bites are packed with tons of flavor, and they make a great conversation starter 🙂 The best part is that they are finger-food, so no extra plates or flatware required.
+These vibrant little bites are packed with tons of flavor, and they make a great conversation starter 🙂 The best part is that they are finger food, so no plates or flatware are required.
 A cocktail napkin is all you need to serve these beauties!

 What is a Samosa?